-1. Responding to a pet request from the tenant
+1. Responding to a pet request from a tenant

-The landlord has 14 days after receiving the Pet Request Form to respond to the tenant in writing with their decision.
-This response must include minimum information, depending on the decision being made by the landlord.
+The landlord has 14 days after receiving the Pet Request Form to respond to the tenant with their decision.
+This response must be in writing and must include minimum information, depending on the decision being made by the landlord.